Yassin-hagenimana/summative_assessment_one_group_11/README.md

 #Summative assessment

 Event Registration Form

 Overview
-This project is a simple registration form for a fictional event.
+This  is a simple registration form for a fictional event.
 The form allows users to sign up by providing their name, email, phone number, event date, and the number of tickets they wish to purchase.
 This README provides details on how to use the form, the validation rules for each field, and an overview of the project structure.

 How to Use
 To use the Event Registration Form, follow these steps: